Skip to main content

 Committee note: Rule 19-308.2 (b)(2) (8.2) does not prohibit a candidate from making a commitment, pledge, or promise respecting improvements in court administration or the faithful and impartial performance of the duties of the office.

-(3) shall not knowingly misrepresent his or her identity or qualifications, the identity or qualifications of an opponent, or any other fact;
+(3) shall not knowingly misrepresent the candidate's identity or qualifications, the identity or qualifications of an opponent, or any other fact;

 (4) shall not allow any other person to do for the candidate what the candidate is prohibited from doing; and